 • Spike: A thick upright stem carrying several flowers and buds

-• Stem: May carry one or more flowers and buds
+• Stem: May carry one or more flowers, leaves, buds or fruit

 Special prizes: